In This Section

 - Career Outcomes

-As a pre-med student at USciences, you’ll have the support of a team of faculty and pre-health profession advisors dedicated to helping you achieve your goal of becoming a doctor, dentist, veterinarian or optometrist.
+As a pre-med student, or student interested in other health professions, you’ll have the support of a team of USciences faculty and pre-health profession advisors dedicated to helping you achieve your goal of becoming a doctor, dentist, veterinarian, optometrist or podiatrist.
 We know the kind of candidate sought by medical and other health professions schools—students with a strong foundation in the sciences and humanities—who demonstrate these core competencies.
 Through personalized course selection, hands-on research, healthcare experiences and application assistance you will be more than prepared to take the next step.